tezos-reward-distributor-organization/tezos-reward-distributor/docs/index.rst

 What's TRD?
 ------------------------------------------------

 TRD is an open-source software for distributing staking rewards from bakers to delegators introduced in detail in this Medium article_.
 This is not a python script but a full scale application which can continuously run in the background as a Linux service.
 However it does not have to be used as a service, but it can also be used interactively.
 The tool convinces with its simplicity and yet leaves no configuration wish unfulfilled.
 Whether minimum delegation threshold, special fees for some delegators, or actual vs ideal rewards - the TRD covers just about all possible constellations.
-Furthermore, the tool supports complex payments, pays in batches, and provides three back ends for calculations: Tezos RPC, tzstats_ API and TzKT_ API.
+Furthermore, the tool supports complex payments, pays in batches, and provides three back ends for calculations: Tezos RPC, tzpro_ API and TzKT_ API.
 TRD is developed and tested extensively by the community and the source code which can be found in the following Github_ repo.

 Who needs TRD?
 ------------------------------------------------